-Illicie is a royal box above the entrance to the The interior is in the shape of a horseshoe and has five fiers of boxes, was restored in 1878.
-It is the property of the city of Milan whose council stalls.
-Fin curtain represents Parnaesus and is the work of Riccardi. wo hundred in number.
+was restored in 1878.
+It is the property of the city of Milan whose council two hundred in number.
+There is a toyal box above the entrance to the The interior is in the shape of a horseshoe and has five tiers of boxes, stalls.
+The curtain represents Pamassus and is the work of Riccardi.